 12/1/2017: CIVIL DEPOSIT -

-Docketat 08:30 AM in Department 76, Christopher K. Lui, Presiding; Hearing on Ex Parte Application (Presenting Stipulation of Parties to Continue Trial) - Held - Motion GrantedRead MoreRead Less
+Docketat 08:30 AM in Department 76, Christopher K. Lui, Presiding; Hearing on Ex Parte Application (Presenting Stipulation of Parties to Continue Hearing on Summary Judgment Motions and Trial to Allow Sufficient Time to Effectuate Settlement) - Held - Motion GrantedRead MoreRead Less

 DocketMinute Order ( (Hearing on Ex Parte Application Presenting Stipulation of Par...)); Filed by ClerkRead MoreRead Less

-DocketDeclaration in Support of Ex Parte Application; Filed by IMEG Corp (Plaintiff)Read MoreRead Less
+DocketDeclaration in Support of Ex Parte Application; Filed by IMEG Corp (Cross-Defendant)Read MoreRead Less

 DocketSunil Patel's Cross-Compliant Against Imeg Corp. for: (1) Failure to Permit Copying and Inspection of Employee Payroll Records (Cal.
 Lab.
 Code 226, et seq.)
 (2) Failure to Permit Copying and Inspection of Employee Personnel Records etc.; Filed by Sunil Patel (Cross-Complainant)Read MoreRead Less